University of Bahrain

+The University of Bahrain (جامعة البحرين), often abbreviated as UOB, is a public university in Bahrain.
+Established by royal decree in 1986, it has since become the largest institution of higher education in Bahrain, with three campuses (Sakhir, Isa Town, and Salmaniya) and more than 30,000 registered students.
+The university comprises nine colleges: Arts, Applied Studies, Business Administration, Engineering, Health and Sport Sciences, Information Technology (IT), Law, Science, and the Bahrain Teachers' College.

-The university is a member of the International Association of Universities and the Islamic Educational, Scientific and Cultural Organization.
+The university is a member of the International Association of Universities and the Federation of the Universities of the Islamic World.

 History

 The University of Bahrain was established in 1986 as a result of Amiri Decree No. 12 /1986.
 The decree resulted in the merger of two public colleges; the Gulf Polytechnic (previously established in 1968) and the University College of Arts, Science and Education (established in 1979).

 Campus

 The university has three campuses.
-Its main campus in Sakhir covers an area of 103657m2 and houses all the colleges except the Colleges of Health Science and Engineering.
+Its main campus in Sakhir covers an area of 103,657 m² and houses all the colleges except the Colleges of Health Science and Engineering.
 The College of Health Sciences is based in a 10000 sqm campus next to the Salmaniya Medical Complex.
 The College of Engineering is based in a 10000 sqm campus alongside the Bahrain Polytechnic.

 The university owns a total of 66 buildings, 240 classrooms, 183 labs, and three gymnasiums.
 The university has four libraries, with the Central Library having an estimated 250,000 books in stock.
 The library also has access to the British Library database.